 Dry Needling for Neurological Disorders

-The advanced course, "Dry Needling for Neurological Disorders," is a new and emerging evidence-informed dry needling application to reduce spasticity
+The course, "Dry Needling for Neurological Disorders," is an emerging evidence-informed dry needling application to reduce spasticity

 Description